 In certain regions of Brazil, mainly the hilly areas of the southeast, the center-west, and part of the south, June is usually a time of dry and sunny weather.
 On the northeastern coast, June is rainier than the summer months, but enjoyable nevertheless in cities like Belém.
 Meanwhile, cities like Manaus in the rainforest of northwestern Brazil experience hot, humid, and wet weather year-round.

+In southern and southeastern Brazil in cities like Porto Alegre, temperatures might drop below the 30s C, especially at night, and it might even snow in the mountain ranges of south Brazil.
 On the coast, roughly northward from Rio de Janeiro, expect pleasant temperatures, and the closer to the south you go, the greater the possibility is of feeling cold on the beach, but it could also be warm on any given day.

 |City||Average High Temperature||Average Low Temperature|

 |Salvador de Bahia||81 F (27 C)||72 F (22 C)|